1980 San Diego Chargers season: Departures and arrivals

-NFL Draft
+NFL draft

-San Diego had no picks in the first three rounds, due to previous trades for Willie Buchanon and Bob Klein, as well as the right to sign head coach Don Coryell.
+San Diego had no picks in the first three rounds, due to previous trades for Willie Buchanon and Bob Klein, as well as for the right to sign head coach Don Coryell.

 Despite having four quarterbacks on their roster already, San Diego added another in the 4th round when they selected Ed Luther from San Jose State.
 Coryell described Luther as the Chargers' 15th-most desirable player in the draft, given their pass-oriented offense.
 Luther would spend most of his career backing up Dan Fouts, attempting only 22 passes in his first two seasons before going 2–7 as a starter while Fouts missed time with injuries in 1983 and 1984.
 A second 4th-round pick, safety Bob Gregor, missed the 1980 season through injury before going on to start sixteen games in four seasons.
 Only two others from the Chargers' draft class played in the NFL; running back LaRue Harrington had four carries in his career, while Chuck Loewen played in 47 games on their offensive line over the next five years, though he only started 3 of them.